driscoll42/CEF/ReadMe.md

 * Generate email with new students and validation warnings when program runs (WIP)
 * Write back data to a Google Spreadsheet  (WIP)

+# Other Features

+* When comparing names (e.g. high school, university or student names) to a list, uses fuzzy logic to account for misspellings and nicknames

 ## Misc TODOs

 * Implement Sphninx (WIP)